Very few accessories can create the kind of dramatic makeover in the hallway as a Persian rug can.

 What’s more, you can choose to create any look you want in the hallway by simply choosing the right rug.
 Whether you’re aiming for traditional, Bohemian or sleek and sophisticated, you’re sure to find a rug that will help you nail the look.

 There is no one size runner rug that’s right for all hallways.
 The right size for your hallway will depend on the dimensions of your hallway.

 The most important thing is that the rug must meet two requirements.
 It must be narrow enough so that there is at least 4 – 6 inches of space between the rug and the walls on both sides.

-Standard Width Of A Runner Rug
+Standard Width of a Runner Rug

 Runner rugs have a standard width of anywhere between 2 and 3 feet.
 This is not fixed though.
 You can choose a wider runner if you have a wide hallway space provided that you leave the minimum space between the sides and the wall.

-Standard Lengths Of Runners
+Standard Lengths of Runners

 Standard runner lengths can vary widely from about 6 feet to 14 feet with several variables in between.
 These incremental length variations mean you never have to compromise.
 You are sure to find a runner that fits your hallway perfectly no matter what the dimensions of the space.